-I am co-curating an international museum exhibition with Dr Claas Kirchhelle about the past and present of typhoid fever: www.typhoidland.org.
+I am curating an international museum exhibition with Dr Claas Kirchhelle about the past and present of typhoid fever: www.typhoidland.org.

-Our feature animation for this exhibition won the Bristol Science Film Prize.
+Our feature animation for this exhibition won the Bristol Science Film Festival Best Factual Film Prize and the digital games we developed were awarded gold for Best Learning Game at the Learning Technologies Awards.
 We also received extensive media coverage by BBC One South, BBC Radio 4, BBC World Service.
 In reviews, the Daily Info called it “An Audacious Exhibition” and The New Scientist picked it as one of their “Best new exhibitions”.

 Previously I designed a ‘Voyage in Vaccines’ event for European Researchers Night 2017 (‘Curiosity Carnival’, ca. 10,000 visitors).